nitinda/terraform-module-aws-security-group/README.md

 ## General

-This module may be used to create security group resources in AWS cloud provider..
+This module may be used to create **_Security Group with inline rules_** resources in AWS cloud provider..

 ---